In recent years, the cosmetic industry has been shaken up by controversy over the chemicals frequently used in hair, skin, and makeup products.

 One example is the founder of Aveda, Horst Rechelbacher, who sold the company to Estee Lauder in 1997 and has since launched a newer division called Intelligent Nutrients.
 This cosmetic line is completely committed to USDA certified organic health and beauty products that are paraben-free.
 Intelligent Nutrients also warns their customers that all “natural” and “organic” labels are not created equal, so make sure it has the USDA organic certified seal (like theirs) to ensure it’s safe for your body.

 Another beauty icon making waves in the cosmetics industry is former model and makeup connoseuir Josie Maran.
 She created her eponymous makeup line in 2007 that provides “luxury and conscience—cosmetics that are sexy and fun, high-quality and organic, and good for Mother Earth.”
-The extensive line carries products for hair, skin, nails, and body, as well as makeup, all of which are free of parabens and toxic chemicals.
+The extensive line carries products for hair, skin, nails, and body, as well as makeup, all of which are paraben-free and free of toxic chemicals.

 Maran’s company was partly inspired by her family of cancer survivors, and also the desire to be a pioneer in creating high-performing, healthy makeup products.
 Instead of paraben-filled products, Josie Maran Cosmetics uses ingredients like phenoxyethanol and ethylhexylglycerin, which are plant-derived and used in small concentrated amounts.